-Policy 1-K-2: Plan to Convert the City's Tree Farm into a Park Site or Alternate Development & Encourage its Funding
+Policy 1-K-2: Plan to Convert the City's Tree Farm into a Park Site & Encourage its Funding The City shall plan to convert the City's Tree Farm into a park site.

-The City shall plan to convert the City's Tree Farm into a park site as conditions and financial opportunities permit or the City shall consider alternate development proposals with the proceeds from such a property sale funding the acquisition of park lands in locations more readily usable by city residents.
 The City shall strive to provide funding to implement the land conversion process, including development of the park site.